Wife selling

 Constraints existed in law and practice and there were criticisms.
 Some societies specifically forbade wife sales, even imposing death upon husbands violating the law, but a legal proscription was sometimes avoided or evaded, such as by arranging an adoption with a payment and an outcome similar to that of a sale.
 A society might tax or fine a wife sale without banning it.
 The nearness of a foreign military sometimes constrained a master in a slave sale that otherwise would have divided a family.
 Among criticisms, some of the sales (not of services alone but entirely of wives) have been likened to sales of horses.
 Wives for sale were treated like capital assets or commodities.
 One law made wives into husbands' chattels.
 Other sales were described as brutal, patriarchal, and feudalistic.
 Wife sales were equated with slavery.
 One debate about the whole of Africa was whether Africans viewed the practice as no crime at all or as against what Africans thought valuable and dear.
 Some modern popular songs against wife sale are vehicles for urban antipoverty and feminist organizing for rights.
 A story in a popular collection written by a feminist was about a suggestion for wife sale and the wife's objection to discussing it followed by no wife sale occurring.
 Another story is about a feminist advocate for justice in which a husband is censored or censured for selling his wife in a gamble.

 Wife selling has been found in many societies over many centuries and occasionally into modern times, including the United States (including in Hawaii among the Japanese, among Indians in the Gallinomero, Yurok, Carolina, and Florida tribes and in the Pacific Northwest, and among natives on Kodiak Island in what is now Alaska), Colombia, England, Australia (among aborigines), Denmark (possibly), Hungary, France, Germany, India, Japan, Malaya (among Chinese laborers), Thailand (at least permitted), Northern Asia (among the Samoyads), Asia Minor (among the Yourouk), Kafiristan, Indonesia (albeit not outright), Tanganyika, Congo, Bamum, Central Africa (among the Baluba), Zambia, South Africa (among Chinese laborers), Burkina Faso, Ethiopia, Nigeria (possibly), Abyssinia, Egypt, Lombardy, ancient Rome (sometimes as a legal fiction and sometimes as actual), ancient Greece, and ancient Emar (of Syria).
 In Rwanda, it was the subject of a wartime accusation.
 Specific bans existed in Thailand, Indonesia, ancient Rome, and ancient Israel and partial bans existed in England and Japan.
 Wife sale was a topic of popular culture in India, the U.S., China, Scandinavia, Nepal, Guatemala, and the Dutch Indies.
-It has been found in Christianity and Judaism.